-10.5 Other Investment Indicators: Other indicators that explain the extent to which the Council is exposed to the cost of servicing the debt associated with its investments and the value of debt compared to the value of property assets is described below:
+10.5 Other investment Indicators: Other indicators that explain the extent that which the Council is exposed to the cost of servicing the debt associated with its investments and the value of debt compared to the value of property assets is describe below:

-Debt to Net Service Expenditure:
+Debt to Net Service Expenditure

-An indicator of the financial strength and ability of the Council to repay its debts
+An indicator of the financial strength and ability of the Council to repay its debts.
+This ratio is falling over time, as the council plans to repay some of its current outstanding debt using existing short term invested cash.

-Commercial Income to Net Service Expenditure ratio:

-Represents the reliance by the Council on commercial income to fund services
+Commercial Income to Net Service Expenditure Ratio: Represents the reliance by the Council on commercial income to fund services.

-Interest Cover ratio:
+Interest Cover Ratio:

-Indicates the extent to which the net income from investment properties will cover the debt that financed the properties
+Indicates the extent to which the net income from investment properties will cover the debt that financed the properties.